iclcv/icl/manual/modules/qt.rst

 returns the image as **Img8u**.

+.. _qt.quick.show:

 The Very Special Function **show**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **qt::show**

   shows an image using an external viewer application.
-TODO
+In order to avoid complex GUI handling and thread synchronization issues, the **show** function simply writes the given image to a temporary image file, that is then opened using the **icl-xv** application. **icl-xv** is called with the **-d** flag, which lets **show** delete the temporary image immediately when loaded.
+This does of course only work if **icl-xv** can be found in the users **PATH** variable.
+Alternatively the function **showSetup** can be used to define a custom image viewer command

+.. _qt.quick.image-creation:

 Image Creation Tools
 ^^^^^^^^^^^^^^^^^^^^